PeridexisErrant/DF-Walkthrough/chapters/chap09-magma.rst

 The stairs will quickly be done, but they won’t be in use.
 Why not?
 Go up a level!
 There’s no down stair!
-Thankfully, because there’s dirt between the floor above and the floor below, we can use the “d”, “j” (for “downward stairway”) and the steps will be dug, connecting up with the up-stairs below.
+Thankfully, because there’s dirt between the floor above and the floor below, we can use the :kbd:`d`, :kbd:`j` (for :guilabel:`downward stairway`) and the steps will be dug, connecting to the up-stairs below.

-If there wasn’t dirt, and there was space instead, we would have to “d”, “C”, construct some stairs down.
+If there wasn’t dirt, and there was space instead, we would have to :kbd:`d`, :kbd:`C`, construct some stairs down.

 Now would be a good time to answer a common question is how you remove steps and walls in Dwarf Fortress.
 You’ve got a few ways, one of which will always work:

-“d”, “n” for “remove construction”.
-All items that are constructed will flash with a green C. Select in the usual way and the constructed items will be smashed down.
+* :kbd:`d`, :kbd:`n` for :guilabel:`Remove construction`.
+All items that
+  are constructed will flash with a green C. Select in the usual way and the constructed items will be smashed down.
-“d”, “h” for “channel”.
-If you’re above something that has been dug and you want it removed, you can channel the dug space away.
+* :kbd:`d`, :kbd:`h` for :guilabel:`Channel`.
+If you’re above something
+  that has been dug and you want it removed, you can channel the dug space away.
 To fill the gap you’ll either need to construct a floor on top or you’ll need to construct something in there.
-You can dig your way through anything constructed, thus removing it.
+* You can dig your way through anything constructed, thus removing it.

 There you go!
 Magma!
-In our final lesson we’ll cover building defences and siting a new entrance!
+In our final lesson we’ll cover building defences and a new entrance!
 Hope you’ve had fun, now go away and make a ton of awesome steel items and set some more traps up.